Data-Advantage/vibestack/3-build/README.md

 By the end of today, you'll have a fully functional application ready for positioning and launch preparation.

 This process typically takes 6-8 hours total.
-You'll continue using AI assistants like Claude.ai, v0.dev, and your Supabase integration from previous days.
+You'll continue using AI assistants like Claude.ai, v0.app, and your Clerk + Convex backend from previous days.
 Today is when your application truly comes to life with all planned features working together.

 ## Morning: Authentication & API Integration (2-4 hours)